Bioethics: Christian bioethics

 In Christian bioethics it is noted that the Bible, especially the New Testament, teaches about healing by faith.
 Healing in the Bible is often associated with the ministry of specific individuals including Elijah, Jesus and Paul.
-The largest group of miracles mentioned in the New Testament involves cures, the Gospels give varying amounts of detail for each episode, sometimes Jesus cures simply by saying a few words, at other times, he employs material such as spit and mud.
+Being healed has been described as a privilege of accepting Christ's redemption on the cross.
+Jesus endorsed the use of the medical assistance of the time (medicines of oil and wine).